International and Area Studies

 Study Abroad: BYU's traditional off-campus study programs.
 In these programs students are able to further their general education; pursue specialized courses in languages, the social sciences, humanities, fine arts, and other fields; gain valuable insights into their own country; and further international understanding.

-Direct Enrollment: Students are integrated into an international university, taught by faculty native to that county, and are not accompanied by BYU faculty.
+Direct Enrollment: Students are integrated into an international university, taught by faculty native to that country, and are not accompanied by BYU faculty.

 International Internships: Short-term, on-the-job apprentice training abroad under the direction of a firm, government agency, NGO, or other such institution.